Working with workflows

 To create a reusable workflow:

-- 3Add nodes to create your logic
+- 3Add nodes to create your workflow logic

-Parameters and Events
+Parameters and events

 To create a parameter: